bradwestness/bradwestness.github.io/_posts/2024/2024-04-07-organizing-your-code-to-minimize-the-blast-radius.md

 This is what Steve Smith referred to as the "blast radius" in the podcast episode - what things are **possibly broken** by a given change?
 Basically, anything with an arrow pointing to the thing that changed is the blast radius.

-If you have a true microservice architecture like the above diagram, this is pretty easy since there's really only one "path" in the flowchart and everything lies on it.
+If you have a true microservice architecture like the above diagram, this is pretty easy since there's really only one "path" in the flowchart, and everything lies on it.
 However, there's quite a bit of overhead to doing microservices to this degree, where every individual data element is completely segregated in it's own system.

 I think of this as more of a "picoservice," and if you're not Amazon or Netflix, you probably don't need to architect things to this degree of separation.
-Most organizations following Domain Driven Design still use something more like "mini services," which are not quite as tiny as true microservices.
+Most organizations following Domain Driven Design land somewhere more like "mini services," which are not quite as tiny as true microservices.

 What you might end up with is an architecture that looks a little something more like this: